Main Content

 What Are Conditional Mean Models?

-For a univariate random variable yt, the unconditional mean is simply the expected value, E(yt).
+Consider the univariate random variable yt.
+The unconditional mean of yt is the expected value of yt, E(yt).
 In contrast, the conditional mean of yt is the expected value of yt given a conditioning set of variables, Ωt.
-A conditional mean model specifies a functional form for E(yt|Ωt)..

-In time series econometrics, there is often interest in the dynamic behavior of a variable over time.
-A dynamic conditional mean model specifies the expected value of yt as a function of historical information.
-Let Ht–1 denote the history of the process available at time t.
-A dynamic conditional mean model specifies the evolution of the conditional mean, E(yt|Ht1).
+In time series econometrics, often the dynamic behavior of a variable over time is of interest.
+A dynamic conditional mean model is a stochastic process that specifies the expected value of yt as a function of historical information.
+Let Ωt = Ht–1 denote the history of the process available at time t.
+A dynamic conditional mean model specifies the evolution of the conditional mean, E(yt| Ht–1).
 Examples of historical information are:

 • Past observations, y1, y2,...,yt–1

-• Vectors of past exogenous variables, x1,x2,,xt1
+• Vectors of past exogenous variables, x1,x2,…,xt–1.

-• Past innovations, ε1,ε2,,εt1
+• Past innovations, ε1,ε2,…,εt–1.

-Any model of the general linear form given by Equation 5 is a valid specification for the dynamic behavior of a stationary stochastic process.
+Any model of the general linear form given by Equation 4 is a valid specification for the dynamic behavior of a stationary stochastic process.
 Special cases of stationary stochastic processes are the autoregressive (AR) model, moving average (MA) model, and the autoregressive moving average (ARMA) model.

 References